gcanti/monocle-ts/docs/modules/Iso.ts.md

 ## Iso overview

-**This module is experimental**

-Experimental features are published in order to get early feedback from the community.

-A feature tagged as _Experimental_ is in a high state of flux, you're at risk of it changing without notice.

 An `Iso` is an optic which converts elements of type `S` into elements of type `A` without loss.

 Laws: